Eligible heat pumps for financial assistance

 Merchants often tend to suggest minimum sizing, which is suitable for air conditioning, but not for heating.
 To obtain the best possible performance from your new heat pump, make sure that it is properly sized, i.e. powerful enough to meet your heating needs.

-The installation of a heat pump is eligible for financial assistance under various programs.
+The installation of a heat pump is eligible for financial assistance from various programs.
 Be sure to choose the program that best suits your needs.

 Attention!
-For the same work to install a heat pump, you cannot get financial assistance from Hydro-Québec’s Efficient Heat Pump program and from another program such as Rénoclimat or Novoclimat.
+For the same heat pump installation, you cannot get financial assistance from both Hydro-Québec’s Efficient Heat Pump program and another governmental program, such as Rénoclimat or Novoclimat.

 Rénoclimat

-The Rénoclimat program starts with a visit from an advisor who performs an energy evaluation of your home.
-The advisor’s evaluation report will guide you in your home renovation work to improve its energy performance.
-You must register for the program and be visited by the advisor before beginning the work.
+The Rénoclimat program starts with a visit from an energy advisor who performs the pre-retrofit energy evaluation of your home.
+The advisor’s evaluation report will guide you through the retrofit options to improve your home’s energy performance.
+You must wait for the pre-retrofit energy evaluation before starting to renovate your home.

 • Consult the Rénoclimat program section for all the details.